HOW TO CHOOSE BY: RESOLUTION

 and nanoparticles of MoO3 and TiO2.

 Carbosilane dendrimers in a dense film.

 ORDERING OPTIONSClick on a product type below to order online.

 Lateral resolution below 1 nm.
 For scanning small areas below 250 nm at 512 points.

 1 nm radius

-Probes with sharp carbon tips
+AFM probes with sharp carbon AFM tips

 Lateral resolution down to 5 nm for scan size below 1 μm.

 Accurate resolution of surface features larger than 10 nm in diameter.
 Good for scan sizes above 3 μm at 512 points.